hmunjuluri05/rag-ingestion-api/JIRA_STORIES.md

 **Notes**:
 - This scope assumes existing infrastructure (AKS, GKE, Redis, MongoDB, API framework) is already in place
 - MongoDB connection settings already exist - no need to recreate them
+- Story 1 focuses only on Object Storage setup (Azure Blob and GCS buckets)
+- MongoDB chunk storage implementation moved to Story 4 (Task Processing Layer) where it's used
+- Chunk Pydantic models moved to Story 3 (Chunking Layer) where they're created
 - Azure Document Intelligence removed from MVP - moved to backlog (Story 8)
 - Each story includes all models, configuration, implementation, tests, and documentation for that layer
 - Focus is on enhancing existing v1/ingestion API (no v2 needed since v1 has no users)